 There is plenty of other things to keep you interested in this location as well.
 Check out some of the delicious food available from the stalls there.
 Or, if you are of an ornithological bent, this location is on the migration route for many bird species.
 Perhaps adventuring is more your thing?
 Then try your hand at a little geocaching, instead!

 Or how about Long Beach Tofino, BC?
 You can do lots of exciting activities if you are not really a sit on the beach and sunbathe person.
-Try canoeing, or surfing on for size.
+Try canoeing the Coppermine River, or surfing.
 Or how about getting closer to nature with a whale watching or bear watching trip?
-Then there is the fishing too, which is great!
+Then there is fishing too, which is great!